PMessinezis/laratweets/README.md

-Laratweets is a test app using Twitter OAuth authentication and subsequently displays authenticated user's twitter timeline.
+Laratweets is a test app that uses Twitter OAuth authentication and subsequently displays authenticated user's twitter timeline.

 To install for dev git clone repository and then run :